Ways to Find Out List of All Open Ports in Linux

 - From 49152 to 65535: These ports are known as Dynamic Ports.

 Before we learn how to find the list of open ports in the Linux system, we must look at how we can get the list of all ports on the system by using the command mentioned below:

 Now let’s see how to find out the list of open ports in the Linux systems.

 There are three ways by which we can find the list of open ports on the Linux system.
 Let’s see them one by one.

 Method 1: Using netstat tool

-The netstat is a tool which give the information about the Linux networking subsystem.
-We use the netstat to list all open ports on the system.
+Netstat is a tool which gives information about the Linux networking subsystem.
+We use netstat to list all open ports on the system.
 Use the following command to list all open ports on the system.

 $ netstat -lntu